Abdul Salam Zaeef: Recent events

 An article in Der Spiegel on 12 April 2007 reported that Zaeef had moved into a "...handsome guest house, located in the dusty modern neighborhood Khoshal Khan."

-The article in Der Spiegel goes on to state that the new home Karzai's government has provided Zaeef is around the corner from one occupied by former Taliban Foreign Minister Wakil Ahmed Muttawakil.
+The article in Der Spiegel stated that the new home Karzai's government has provided Zaeef is around the corner from one occupied by former Taliban Foreign Minister Wakil Ahmed Muttawakil.
 Der Spiegel described Zaeef's home as being guarded, inside and out, by a heavily armed security detail.
 Der Spiegel described both Zaeef and Muttawakil as regarded as among the more moderate former members of the Taliban.
 Zaeef told the Chicago Tribune that Afghan security officials would not allow him to attend the mosque near his Kabul home.